What is the Canary Island Resident Discount?

 The answers are, of course: 1) Pachichi’s papas con mojo 🥔, 2) duh 👽 and 3) maybe 🤷.

-There are those that have waltzed into their local ayuntamiento and samba’d out with their certificate, free to hop aboard any Fred Olson and explore the seven wonders of the seven islands at a delicious 75% discount… And then there are those that are denied.
+There are those that have waltzed into their local ayuntamiento and samba’d out with their certificado de viajes, free to hop aboard any Fred Olsen and explore the seven wonders of the seven islands at a delicious 75% discount… And then there are those that are denied.

 The most promising info I’ve seen published in our favor comes from the RyanAir and Norwegian Air websites, which have this to say about the discounts:

-“Non-EU national holders of long-term residence permit.
-A valid Certificate of Residence along with the valid residence card indicating his/her condition of long-term residence in force.”
+“Non-EU national holders of long-term residence permit: A valid Certificate of Residence along with the valid residence card indicating his/her condition of long-term residence in force.”
+Sound good, right?
+Well…

-Well, on the other hand, I’ve seen the same list posted elsewhere on various town hall pages sans the last line about eligibility for non-EU nationals, sooooo… let’s just say that like a Tinder date, nothing is guaranteed.
+On top of that, I’ve seen the same list posted above on various town hall websites and on other airlines sans the last line about eligibility for non-EU nationals, sooooo… let’s just say that like a Tinder date, nothing is guaranteed.

-- A Certificado de Empadronamiento with a Canary Islands address
+- A Certificado de Empadronamiento (Certificate of Residence) with a Canary Islands address

 In theory, the process is a piece of cake:

-- Check the website for your local town hall (the ayuntamiento where you did your empadronamiento) to find out if they offer the service on their website.
+- Check the website for your local town hall (the ayuntamiento where you did your empadronamiento) to find out if they offer the service on the site.

 - Make an appointment at the town hall where you are empadronado.

-- Bring your NIE, Certificado de Empadronamiento and Carta de Nombramiento.
+- Bring your TIE, Certificado de Empadronamiento and Carta de Nombramiento.

 - Hope for the best.
 If you’re approved, they will usually print out the certificate and give it to you on the same day.